 What is Emotional Intelligence?
-(Introduction)

-Emotional intelligence refers to the ability to recognize, understand and manage your own emotions, while also being able to read and influence the emotions of others.
+Emotional intelligence refers to the ability to recognise, understand and manage your own emotions, while also being able to read and influence the emotions of others.
 Four concepts that define emotional intelligence the best are:

 2. Self-management - Controlling impulses and staying composed under pressure.